-The best knowledge base software is built on AI that can make recommendations for future articles, and identify your top contact drivers — so you can address knowledge gaps in your article repository.
+The best knowledge base software is built on AI that can make recommendations for future articles and identify your top contact drivers.
+So you can address knowledge gaps in your article repository.

-With Sprinklr Modern Care’s knowledge base software, businesses can help customers help themselves.
-Sprinklr makes it easy to provide customers with how-to guides, best practices, and FAQs on your website, app and community site.
+With Sprinklr knowledge base software, businesses can enable customers to help themselves.
+Sprinklr makes it easy to provide customers with how-to guides, best practices and FAQs on your website, app and community site.

 It also helps agents reduce the average handle time by using AI to directly surface the most relevant knowledge articles within an integrated, omnichannel agent console.